blockworks-foundation/mango-v4-ui/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Working with dependencies

-Whenever you change dependencies (adding, removing, or updating), there are various files that must be kept up-to-date.
-Newly added, or updated dependencies, can introduce unwanted scripts that runs unknowingly, that could introduce risks for users and/or developers.
-The `lavamoat allow-scripts` feature allows us to control this with a zero trust approach, but adds some additional steps to the usual workflow.
+When updating dependencies, there are various files that must be kept up-to-date.
+Newly added, or updated dependencies can introduce unwanted/malicious scripts that can introduce risks for users and/or developers.
+The `lavamoat allow-scripts` feature allows us to deny by default, but adds some additional steps to the usual workflow.

 `yarn.lock`:

-- Instead of running `yarn` or `yarn install`, run `yarn setup` to ensure the `yarn.lock` file is in sync and that the dependency scripts are run according to the `allow-script` policy (set in `packages.json`)
+- Instead of running `yarn` or `yarn install`, run `yarn setup` to ensure the `yarn.lock` file is in sync and that dependency scripts are run according to the `allowScripts` policy (set in `packages.json`)
+- If `lavamoat` detects new scripts that are not explicitely allowed/denied, it'll throw and error with details (see below)

-The `allow-scripts` configuration in `package.json`:
+The `allowScripts` configuration in `package.json`:

+- There are two ways to configure script policies:
-- Run `yarn allow-scripts auto` to update the `allow-scripts` configuration automatically.
-This config determines whether the package's install/postinstall scripts are allowed to run.
+  ⋅⋅* Update the allow-scripts section manually by adding the missing package in the `allowScripts` section in `package.json` ⋅⋅* Run `yarn allow-scripts auto` to update the `allowScripts` configuration automatically
-- Alternatively update the allow-scripts section manually.
 - Review each new package to determine whether the install script needs to run or not, testing if necessary.
 - Use `npx can-i-ignore-scripts` to help assessing whether scripts are needed

 ## Getting Started